 Before you pull this off, make sure you check the airline’s current baggage policy, because they can change it at any time.
 Also, this only works for a quick weekend getaway: you won’t have enough room if you’re here for a week!

-As a rule of thumb, don’t come to Las Vegas around days with big sporting events, conventions or New Year’s Eve if you plan to spend as little as possible on your trip.
-I’ve also noticed cheaper flights during certain days in the winter (December, January & February).
+As a rule of thumb, don’t come to Las Vegas around days with big sporting events, conventions, or New Year’s Eve if you plan to spend as little as possible on your trip.
+I’ve also noticed cheaper flights during certain days in the winter (December, January, and February).

 Hopper is a useful app I use to find cheap dates to fly and to get alerts when prices drop.
 Download Hopper from the Google Play store on your phone or the App Store if you have an iPhone.

-Start with a destination.
+Start by typing your destination.
 Then, Hopper will show you the average plane ticket prices for each month in the current year.
 This is helpful in gauging which months have cheaper flights.

 I also use Hopper to track ticket prices for a certain destination.
 The app will tell you to wait for cheaper prices or buy now when they predict the prices will go higher.
 The most helpful feature is that I get a notification on my phone when it’s the best time to buy.